TranquilMarmot/YarnLoom/loom-editor/src/icons/README.md

-All icons come from the [microsoft/vscode-codicong](https://github.com/microsoft/vscode-codicons) repo.
+All icons come from the [microsoft/vscode-codicons](https://github.com/microsoft/vscode-codicons) repo. (with the exception of the `rename` icon which came from [the icon project](https://thenounproject.com/term/rename/61456/) and was modified).

 To use an icon, do: